 The Rocky Mountain Legacy Trail is a 26.8 km long, 3-metre-wide paved trail that was built to commemorate Parks Canada’s 125th anniversary.
 The first two legs were built in 2010.
 It’s now a completely paved trail that connects the two mountain communities of Banff and Canmore.
 Despite being close to the highway, be prepared for some incredible mountain scenery along the way.

-Biking the Legacy Trail in Banff
+What You’ll Find in This Article on Biking the Legacy Trail in Banff:

 This post contains compensated links.

-Rocky Mountain Legacy Trail Details
+Banff Legacy Trail Details

 Banff Legacy Trail or Rocky Mountain Legacy Trail?